niyazialpay/AlphaBlog/README.md

   - Your encryption key is not stored in the database.
 If you forget your encryption key, you will not be able to access your notes.
   - Your notes can not accessed by the admin or any other user.
 - In-site search engine (Meilisearch)
+  - The words searched in the search engine are kept in the database
+    - It saves the words that are not found among the words in the on-site searches to generate ideas for content on that topic later.
 - Admin panel
 - AI Chatbot - Based by Gemini
 - IP Filter (Blacklist and Whitelist)